syedshahzaibshah/Functions-Documentation/docs/source/index.rst

 ZOHO Functions Documentation
 ============================

-**ZOHO Functions Documentation** will help you to understand the workflows functionality and associated functions to it against the account of Blink Sings.
+**ZOHO Functions Documentation** will help you to understand the workflows functionality of associated function with it.  against the account of Blink Sings.

 Contents
 --------